simolus3/drift/docs/pages/docs/type_converters.md

 As an alternative to using JSON type converters, you can use a custom [`ValueSerializer`](https://drift.simonbinder.eu/api/drift/valueserializer-class) and pass it to the serialization methods.

+## Type converters and SQL

+In database rows, columns to which a type converter has been applied are storing the result of `toSql()`.
+Drift will apply the type converter automatically when reading or writing rows, but they are not applied automatically when creating your own [expressions]({{'Dart API/expressions.md' | pageUrl }}).
+For example, filtering for values with [`column.equals`](https://drift.simonbinder.eu/api/drift/expression/equals) will compare not apply  the type converter, you'd be comparing the underlying database values.

+On columns with type converters, [`equalsValue`](https://drift.simonbinder.eu/api/drift/generatedcolumnwithtypeconverter/equalsvalue) can be used instead - unlike `equals`, `equasValue` will apply the converter before emtting a comparison in SQL.
+If you need to apply the converter for other comparisons as well, you can do that manually with `column.converter.toSql`.

+For variables used in queries that are part of a [drift file]({{'SQL API/drift_files.md'| pageUrl}}), type converters will be applied by default if the `apply_converters_on_variables` [builder option]({{'Generation options/index.md'|pageUrl}}) is enabled (which it is by default).